Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Quasinormal modes

 \subsection{Convergence tests}

 The calculated solutions of the eigenvalue problem~\eqref{eq:QNM_EV} are shown in Fig.~\ref{fig:compare_AnMR_qualitative} for a configuration with a moderate value of $\eta = 0.1$.
-The results without analytical mesh refinement (AnMR) are presented in the top panel, using numerical resolutions of $N = 100$ (light blue) and $N = 300$ (dark blue).
-In the figure, we identify two families of physical QNMs: the light-ring (LR) modes and the de Sitter (dS) modes.
+The results without AnMR are presented in the top panel, using numerical resolutions of $N = 100$ (light blue) and $N = 300$ (dark blue).
+In the figure, we identify two families of physical QNMs: the LR modes and the dS modes.
 Their values agree with those reported in the literature, up to a region bounded by a set of spurious data points, which we refer to as the “noise branch.”
-This noise branch originates at a critical point along the imaginary axis and spreads across the complex plane in a V-shaped pattern.
+This noise branch originates at a critical point along the imaginary axis and spreads across the complex plane in a {\textsf{V}}-shaped pattern.
 Reliable QNM data are located below this branch.

-We observe that the critical value marking the onset of the noise branch increases with numerical resolution, allowing access to a greater portion of the physically relevant QNM spectrum.
+We observe that the critical value marking the onset of the noise branch increases with numerical resolution, thereby granting access to a larger portion of the physically relevant QNM spectrum.
+Additional tests at fixed resolution $N=100$ for varying $\eta$ further show that the onset of the noise branch also shifts to higher values as $\eta$ increases, confirming the growing difficulty of computing the QNM spectra in the limit $\eta\to0$.

-When AnMR is enabled, as shown in the bottom panel of Fig.~\ref{fig:compare_AnMR_qualitative}, the noise branch changes slightly in shape but remains at the same order of magnitude.
-Crucially, we are now able to obtain data points above the noise branch.
-In particular, the method allows us to compute additional physically relevant values for the LR modes.
-However, the purely imaginary points that appear above the noise branch do not correspond to an increase amount of de Sitter modes correctly calculated: they fail to match theoretical predictions and do not converge with increasing numerical resolution $N$.
+When AnMR is enabled (bottom panel of Fig.~\ref{fig:compare_AnMR_qualitative}), the noise branch changes slightly in shape but remains at the same order of magnitude.
+Crucially, the method now enables us to compute data points above the noise branch.
+In particular, we are able to obtain additional physically relevant values for the LR modes.
+However, the purely imaginary points appearing above the noise branch do not represent an actual increase in correctly computed de Sitter modes: they fail to match theoretical predictions and do not converge with increasing numerical resolution $N$.

+We finally recall that the appearance of spurious modes in the eigenvalue spectra (such as the above-mentioned noise branch) is a well-known feature of this type of numerical infrastructure.
+For instance, Ref.~\cite{Jaramillo:2020tuu} identifies not only modes along the imaginary axis---interpreted as a discrete representation of the branch cut in Schwarzschild spacetimes---but also additional spurious modes at large $|{\rm Im}(r_h \omega)|$ in the complex plane.
+When rotation is included~\cite{dePaula:2025fqt,Assaad:2025nbv}, spurious modes tend to cluster near the imaginary axis, whereas in systems modeling exotic compact objects~\cite{Boyanov:2022ark} a characteristic {\textsf{V}}-shaped distribution appears.
+The standard remedy is to compare spectra at two resolutions and filter out modes whose relative error exceeds a chosen tolerance~\cite{dePaula:2025fqt,Assaad:2025nbv,Siqueira:2025lww}.

 Following the qualitative analysis, we proceed with a more detailed convergence study to assess the internal consistency of our numerical methods.
 To quantify how the computed QNM frequencies vary with numerical resolution, we define the highest resolution used, $N_{\rm ref}$, as the reference.
 Then, the QNM frequencies $\omega_n(N;\eta)$, computed at different resolutions $N$, are compared against the corresponding reference values $\omega_n(N_{\rm ref};\eta)$.
 The numerical error is defined as